Put ‘rape teams’ on all police forces in England and Wales, say MPs

 This latest report comes weeks after a joint inspection by two government watchdogs identified multiple failings in the process from the reporting of a rape through to the potential trial and conviction of an assailant.

-Diana Johnson MP, the chair of the committee, said the collapse in the number of prosecutions for rape and sexual offences over the last five years was “truly shocking and completely unacceptable”.
+Diana Johnson MP, the chair of the committee, said the collapse in the number of prosecutions for rape and sexual offences over the past five years was “truly shocking and completely unacceptable”.

 “From now on, the focus must be on supporting the victims.
 Reporting an incident should be the beginning of getting justice but instead has become a source of further pain.
 The fact that even now nearly two-thirds of cases collapse because a victim may not be able to bear going forward is unimaginable.